mx-zhao/weather_news/index.md

 <br>
 <br>

-***The Weather News*** is a programming artwork using voice detection to catch the keywords about weather in views’ speech, then generate a random piece of weather news related to the keyword.
+***The Weather News*** is a programming artwork using voice detection to catch the keywords about weather in viewers’ speech, then generate a random piece of weather news related to the keyword.

 ![image](img.png)